ACCLA Logo

 By Ken Baumheckel

-Examples of fake oil lamps.
-Click on the images for larger views.
+Examples of fake first and second century CE oil lamps.
+Click the images for more detail.

 Fake First Century CE Broneer Type XXII Roman Lamp.